 The couple teamed up with the best-selling author and host of the podcast Where Should We Begin? for SoFi’s “Financially Ever After” Twitter Live event where they got real about having the dreaded “money talk” with your S.O.—and why it doesn’t have to be.
-Brides got to hang with the Hamiltons, remotely of course, to pick their brain about all things love and money, and how you could find yourself on season two of the recently Emmy-nominated Netflix series where they found love.
+Brides got to hang with the Hamiltons, remotely of course, to pick their brain about all things love and money and how you could find yourself on the Emmy-nominated Netflix series where they found love.

 During the Twitter Live with SoFi you guys talked about joint accounts.
 At what point did you two make one, and did you put any guidelines in place for that account?

 Lauren Speed: We actually didn’t start a joint account right when we were married—we waited until about a year into the marriage.
 We try to put money in a joint account at the top of each month to make sure that all the bills are paid and take care of the house expenses.

 Cameron Hamilton: The idea behind the joint account was to create an account where we could pay for our bills, our mortgage, utilities, groceries, home improvement projects, and everything we share together.
 We just felt like it made sense to contribute to that equally and because we're living together and work as a team, especially now because we're doing more work together.

 When did you disclose your salaries to each other?
 How did that conversation go?

 Cameron: I feel like we discussed it fairly early in our relationship.
 Even probably before we were married.
 I don't think it's anything to really hide.
 I couldn't see a reason to hide it.

 We're married.
 We work together a lot. … [Money's] not a secret with us.